abumalick/abdullah.hilson.net/src/content/blog/tools.md

 description: A curated list of the essential software, tools, and services that power my daily workflow as a developer.
 ---

+As a developer, the tools I use are crucial to my productivity and the quality of my work.
+Over the years, I've curated a list of essential software, services, and utilities that I rely on daily.
+This toolkit is constantly evolving, and I plan to update this list regularly as I discover new and better tools.

+I hope this list gives you some new ideas for your own workflow.

 ## Developer Tools

 - [VSCode](https://code.visualstudio.com/) - A powerful and popular code editor with a vast ecosystem of extensions.
+(List of extensions at the end of the article)
 - [Docker](https://www.docker.com/) - A containerization platform for building, deploying, and managing applications.
 - [TablePlus](https://tableplus.com/) - A modern, native GUI for relational databases.
 - [iTerm2](https://iterm2.com/) - A feature-rich terminal emulator for macOS that improves on the default terminal.